An in-depth guide to Python Data Structures with advantages, types, and Data Structure operations with examples:

 Record: It can be described as a group of various data elements.
 For example, if we talk about a particular company, then its “Name”, “Address”, “Area of knowledge of a company”, “Courses”, etc are combined together to form a record.

 File: A file can be described as a group of records.
-For example, in a company, there are various departments, “Sales departments”, “Marketing department”, etc. These departments have a number of employees working together.
+For example, in a company, there are various departments, “Sales departments”, “Marketing departments”, etc. These departments have a number of employees working together.
 Each department has a record of each employee which will be stored as a record.

 Now, there will be a file for each department in which all the records of employees are getting saved together.